aanc/nknu-hugo-blog/content/post/easily-scale-jenkins-cluster-with-docker-compose.md

 Jenkins is a wonderful tool.
 Its original purpose was to do continuous integration of code, but now it has grown into something that can automate and orchestrate almost everything.
-With more and more tasks handled by Jenkins, we need to allocate more an more ressources to its cluster.
+With more and more tasks handled by Jenkins, the need to allocate more resources for it arise.
+Luckily, Jenkins can work with remote agents (formerly called slaves), to move the load of builds on other hosts.
+Its pretty easy to add an agent to Jenkins, and there are [plenty](http://stackoverflow.com/questions/24962504/adding-a-slave-to-jenkins#25450561) of [guides](https://wiki.jenkins-ci.org/display/JENKINS/Step+by+step+guide+to+set+up+master+and+slave+machines) out there explaining how to do it.
+But they involve quite a few manual steps.
+What if we want to easily add and remove slave to our cluster, with one single command ?
+It require a bit of preparation, but with the help of [Docker](https://www.docker.com/), [Compose](https://docs.docker.com/compose/) and [Jenkins Swarm Client from Jenkins Swarm Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Swarm+Plugin), its easily doable AND it can evolve to a fully automated solution (we will cover that in a future article).

-== Setup a Jenkins master
+### Setup a Jenkins master

 Note: if you already have a Jenkins master running, you can skip this step.